sanjeda-sara/miRNA_mRNA_interaction_prediction/README.md

 This project aims to predict miRNA/isomiR–mRNA interactions using a hybrid deep learning model.
 Normal RNA Sequences, RNA secondary structure has been explored for this task.
 This repository includes initial data visualization, model implementation, training, evaluation, and final report — all built with bioinformatics research in mind.

-Overview
+**Overview**

-We explore interaction prediction using advanced models with the following structure:
+This project explores miRNA-mRNA interaction prediction using advanced models with the following structure:

-Data Analysis & Visualization (visualization.ipynb)
+  - Data Analysis & Visualization (visualization.ipynb)

-Model Training & Evaluation (main.ipynb)
+  - Model Training & Evaluation (main.ipynb)

-Project Report (projectreport.pdf)
+  - Project Report (projectreport.pdf)

 The final report follows the Bioinformatics Journal template and complies with the 7-page or 5000-word limit.

- Getting Started
+** Getting Started**
 🔧 Setup in Google Colab
 Upload the project files (visualization.ipynb, main.ipynb, projectreport.pdf) to your Colab environment.

-Load the dataset to the local session in Colab.
+  - Load the dataset to the local session in Colab.

-Run visualization.ipynb to perform data analysis and visualizations.
+  - Run visualization.ipynb to perform data analysis and visualizations.

-Run main.ipynb to train the model and visualize results.
+  - Run main.ipynb to train the model and visualize results.

-Note: The project is configured for Colab, but you can also run it locally with appropriate GPU support.
+Note: The project is configured for Colab since I had some constraint regarding the resources, however, you can also run it locally with appropriate GPU support.

  Training Tips